polimi-ispl/larsnet/README.md

 ## Separate a drum track using LarsNet ✂️

-First, download the **pretrained LarsNet models** by [clicking here](https://polimi365-my.sharepoint.com/:u:/r/personal/10391311_polimi_it/Documents/pretrained_larsnet_models.zip?download=1) 📥
+**Download the pretrained LarsNet models by [clicking here](https://polimi365-my.sharepoint.com/:u:/r/personal/10391311_polimi_it/Documents/pretrained_larsnet_models.zip?download=1)** 📥 (562 MB)

-Then, unzip the folder and place it in the project directory.
+Unzip the folder and place it in the project directory.
 Alternatively, modify the `inference_models` paths in `config.py` as needed.

-Finally, simply run the following command on your terminal:
+Finally, run the following command on your terminal:

 `$ python separate -i /path/to/the/folder/containing/your/audio/files`

 By default, the script will create a folder named `separated_stems` where to save the results.
-Alternatively, you can specify the output directory as follows:
+Alternatively, you can specify the output directory by using the `-o` option:

 `$ python separate -i /path/to/the/folder/containing/your/audio/files -o /path/to/output/folder/`